slipperydream/MeteorHammer/README.md

  - Proximity based scoring
  - Hyper?
  - Bonus for lives not spent
-- [] add scoring triggers to generate items/powerups/1ups
+- [x] add scoring triggers to generate items/powerups/1ups
 - [] Add corpse on screen for last death.
 Worth X points if "salvaged" i.e. picked up
+- [] add ghost path of last route?

 - [-] Replace credits with a continue meter that refills with score
 - [x] add focused shot for player with holding down the button